Stakeholder Engagement and Materiality

-- Online and offline interviews of key stakeholders
+- Conduct online and offline interviews of key stakeholders

-- Review of third party research to understand global mega trends
+- Review third-party research to understand global mega trends

-- Internal Risk Assessment conducted by the MCI Finance Team
+- Conduct an Internal Risk Assessment (by the MCI Finance Team)

-- Assessment of all identified issues and prioritization of key issues for focus within our strategy by the Sustainability Team
+- Assess all identified issues and prioritise key issues for focus within our strategy (by the Sustainability Team)

 Our stakeholders are clients, talents, suppliers, the meetings industry, shareholders, the community, media, NGOs, governments and regulators.